sepulveda-fontaine-s/Neo_Game_Theory_official/README.md

 This repository is intended to become the common archive for all three Neo-Game Theory scenarios, together with the code, simulation results and supplementary material associated with their respective papers.

+Each code module is documented to make explicit the correspondence between the implementation and the formal structure defined in the manuscript, thereby facilitating traceability between equations, decision rules, and computational procedures.
 At present, only Part I, its Scenario 1 implementation, and its supplementary material are included in the public release.